Our Leadership

 Within her employment at the QNMU, Sarah has held the roles of Organiser, SEQ Public Sector Organising Team Leader, Professional Officer, Director of Organising and Professional Services and the Assistant Secretary of the QNMU.
 Sarah is also part of the Queensland Council of Union’s Executive.

-Assistant Secretary: Grant Burton
+Assistant Secretary - Nursing: Grant Burton

-Grant is the Assistant Secretary of the QNMU.
+Grant is the Assistant Secretary - Nursing of the QNMU.
 He has been a QNMU member for more than 18 years, an Enrolled Nurse for nearly 20 and he has a strong belief in the power of local branches and grassroots activism.

 Based in Rockhampton, Grant has a strong nursing and organising background having been an active delegate, QNMU Councillor, Organiser, Organising Regional Team Leader and Acting Director of Organising and Professional Services.